crapp/ealogger/README.md

 Here is a screenshot how this might look like
 ![simplelogger multitail](http://crapp.github.io/simplelogger/screenshots/SimpleLoggerMultitail.jpeg "Simplelogger multitail")

-The color scheme for multitail I used to genrate the above colors in the screenshot looks like this
+The color scheme for multitail I used to generate the above colors in the screenshot looks like this

     colorscheme:simpleLogger
     cs_re:,magenta,bold:^.+FATAL:.+